By Ruochen Huang and Josh Ephraim

 Fueled by its close proximity to San Francisco and Silicon Valley, Berkeley is host to many students who become involved with startups at some point in their time on campus.

-UC Berkeley has produced over 880 companies and nearly 1,000 diverse entrepreneurs, 104 of those whom are women, making it the top university for venture capital-backed entrepreneurs and tied in second place for total number of women-founded startups, according to a widely-cited PitchBook report.
-Berkeley graduates have gone on to found highly valued and world changing companies, such as Warby Parker, Apple, Intel, and Qualcomm.
+UC Berkeley has produced over 880 companies and nearly 1,000 diverse entrepreneurs, 104 of those who are women, making it the top university for venture capital-backed entrepreneurs and tied in second place for the total number of women-founded startups, according to a widely-cited PitchBook report.
+Berkeley graduates have gone on to found highly valued and world-changing companies, such as Warby Parker, Apple, Intel, and Qualcomm.

 But Berkeley is often a confusing place for the budding and uninitiated entrepreneur.
 Of course, a simple web search would point towards prominent startup programs like Skydeck and the CITRIS Foundry, but that’s only the beginning of what the Berkeley community offers.

 This post is divided into three parts:

 In our conversations and experiences, students have often expressed their desire to “work for a startup.”
 There are many ways to get involved depending on interests ranging from software development to business development and product design to management.

 Still, other students want to create things and do good.
 These entrepreneurs often have big ideas but may be unfamiliar with how they can execute them.

 There are numerous courses, programs, organizations, and work opportunities at Berkeley that can help guide students towards their interests.

 The University offers numerous courses that cater to those interested in learning about entrepreneurship.
 Here are some select courses available through the Haas School of Business, Sutardja Center for Entrepreneurship and Technology, as well as other schools on campus: